lloc/Multisite-Language-Switcher/readme.txt

 == Changelog ==

 = 0.9.6 =
+* a lot of bugfixes and enhancements
+* some modifications how the meta box handles hierarchical post types by [Joost de Keijzer](http://dekeijzer.org/)
 * behaviour - how the plugin collects the blogs - changed

 = 0.9.5 =